-- ◆ PSAT/National Merit Scholastic Qualifying Test (PSAT/NMSQT) This test is an elective test administered to sophomores and juniors during the fall semester.
+- PSAT/National Merit Scholastic Qualifying Test (PSAT/NMSQT) This test is an elective test administered to sophomores and juniors during the fall semester.
 For sophomores, it provides practice for the SAT and for juniors, initiates the selection process for National Merit Scholarship winners.
-There is a fee for this test. - ◆ American College Testing Program (ACT) The ACT is used by most four-year colleges and universities for admission, placement, and scholarships.
+There is a fee for this test. - American College Testing Program (ACT) The ACT is used by most four-year colleges and universities for admission, placement, and scholarships.
 This test is most often taken during the spring (April) of the junior year, but can be taken in June, as well as at the beginning (September/October) of the senior year.
 The ACT may be used as one of the assessments to fulfill dual credit course eligibility requirements.
 Registration is online.
 Information is available in the counseling office.
 There is a fee for this test. - ♦ College Entrance Examination Board (SAT) Some colleges and some national scholarships require the SAT.
 This test is mainly for seniors although some juniors may wish to take it in the spring or summer.
 Students should consult their counselor for testing dates and centers.
 Registration materials are available in the counseling office.
-There is a fee for this test. - ♦ Advanced Placement These tests are used by some colleges to allow students advanced standing, advanced credit or both before they actually enroll as freshmen at college.
+There is a fee for this test. - Advanced Placement These tests are used by some colleges to allow students advanced standing, advanced credit or both before they actually enroll as freshmen at college.
 Students are strongly advised to check the policy of their prospective college regarding advanced credit or placement before taking these tests.
-There is a fee for this test. - ASVAB The ASVAB (Armed Services Vocational Aptitude Battery) is a multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success in the military.
+There is a fee for this test. - ♦ ASVAB The ASVAB (Armed Services Vocational Aptitude Battery) is a multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success in the military.
 Students who take the ASVAB are not required to enlist in the military.
 Results can also be used by students to guide them into career areas where they show strength and interest.
-There is NO fee for this test. - ◆ ACCUPLACER -The ACCUPLACER is a college placement test used to evaluate students' skills in math, reading, and writing.
-Community colleges use the ACCUPLACER to place students in appropriate classes.
-(At MVHS, the ACCUPLACER is used as one of the assessments to fulfill dual credit course eligibility requirements.)
 There is NO fee for this test. - ALEKS The ALEKS (Assessment and Learning in Knowledge Spaces) is a college placement test used to evaluate students' skills in math.
 Colleges use the ALEKS to place students in appropriate classes.
 (At MVHS, the ALEKS is used as one of the assessments to fulfill dual credit course eligibility requirements.)
 There is NO fee for this test.